NCL-PYRAMID/PYRAMID-HiPIMS/data/inputs/README.md

 ```
 directory.
 Note the root filesystem slash.
 The data for analysis will come from a prior model in the PYRAMID workflow, and hence any test data should *not* be included in this directory in the Docker container.

+## Test Data
+A test data set is present on DAFNI.
+This data set is identified as:
+- Title: PYRAMID HiPIMS Test Data Set
+- Dataset ID: 1fa68701-0a4a-4aa7-8e8e-e3f7707c93d6